intellihr/ui-components/src/domain/Boards/Board/Board.examples.md

     isAdmin
   >
    <Board.Tile.TileContent
+     isAdmin
      icon='plus-square'
-     buttonTitle='small admin Tile button with a font awesome icon' buttonDescription=' be hidden if it is out of 2 lines'
+     buttonTitle='small admin Tile button with a font awesome icon' buttonDescription=' admin content be hidden if it is out of 3 lines'
    >
    </Board.Tile.TileContent>
   </Board.Tile>